microsoft/LightGBM/docs/Python-API.md

     eval_metric : str, list of str, callable, optional If a str, should be a built-in evaluation metric to use.
-        If callable, a custom evaluation metric, see note for more details. early_stopping_rounds : int
+        If callable, a custom evaluation metric, see note for more details.
+        default: binary_error for LGBMClassifier, l2 for LGBMRegressor, ndcg for LGBMRanker early_stopping_rounds : int
     verbose : bool
         If `verbose` and an evaluation set is used, writes the evaluation